|Economic activities||Eurostat code||2015=100||Previous quarter=100||The same quarter of 2021=100|

 The main source of errors is the measurement errors which arise at the data collection stage for variety of reasons, for example respondents misunderstanding what

 Shall be made efforts to avoid these errors by providing assistance to the reporting units, improv the instructions attached to the questionnaire, assist the statisticians in Regional statistical offices.
-Most of measurement errors are detected and corrected through the logical and arithmetical controls of the Information system 'Short-term statistics' (Online Information system for data collection, editing and processing of the STS
+Most of measurement errors are detected and corrected through the logical and arithmetical controls of the Information system 'Business cycle' (Online Information system for data collection, editing and processing of the STS

 The specific sampling method is 'Stratified Random Sample' in which the first enterprises stratify by section (2-digit numeric code NACE.BG 2008) and then in each section by turnover.
 Each section has three stratums: 1-complete, 2, 3-sampling.
 Coefficient of variation is used as an indicator on precision.
 It is computed as a percentage.
-Coefficient of variation for fourth quarter 2020:
+Coefficient of variation for September 2021:

 Non-responders companies are valued according to the stratum in which they are faced.
 In stratum comprehensive assessment is done individually for each company using available information on trends in the establishment and adjusted trends in reported units on the same stratum and section.
 Sampling strata for each section evaluates non-responders using extrapolation coefficients calculated from data reported by enterprises in stratum corresponding section after elimination of extreme values.
 In these cases it is assumed that there are no significant differences in the behavior of responders and non-responders enterprises.
-The response rate for the fourth quarter of 2020 is 82% in terms of the number of enterprises and 90% in terms of turnover.
+The response rate for September 2021 is 90% in terms of the number of enterprises and 93% in terms of turnover.
 Actions to reduce non-sampling errors: sending informative reminders and phone calls to collect data.

 |Timeliness and punctuality|